FrancoisBillant/k8s_cluster_local/README.md

 - To stop the cluster:
 `./kubernetes-localhost.sh stop`

-TODO: Make a script to do that
+TODO: Make a script to remove everthing
 - To remove everthing that has been created by the cluster:
 	- Stop the cluster
 	- Revome all 4 VMs and their disks